The Oregon CPS Project at OHSU

 Back in 2005, a dedicated group of Oregon clinicians and administrators along with Dr. Stuart Ablon began to engage organizations and providers across the state.
 Since that time hundreds of parents and professionals from over 50 different agencies have been trained in the Collaborative Problem Solving Model across the state of Oregon.
 There has been extensive growth across the children's system of care which includes the following: outpatient mental health, hospitals, residential programs, educational settings, family advocacy programs, foster care providers and juvenile justice programs.Participating systems have reported significant decreases in the use of restraint/seclusion and recidivism rates, while showing improvements in perception of care, retention of employees, and job satisfaction.
 Measureable reductions in health care costs have been realized through decreased staff injuries and worker's compensation claims and the likely improved potential of participating as a successful and productive person over the lifespan.
 More broadly, these improvements are experienced subjectively as a relief of suffering and restored sense of hope in both parents and providers.
 The state of Oregon recognizes Collaborative Problem Solving as an evidence based practice.

-Oregon Health and Science University (OHSU), Portland, OR
+Oregon Health & Science University (OHSU), Portland, OR

 Department of Psychiatry—Division of Child and Adolescent Psychiatry